 When vaporized or dabbed, shatter offers a smoke-free option to inhaling dried cannabis flower, which can come with the potential risks of smoking.

-Because shatter is a highly concentrated product, you should consume less than you would when consuming dried cannabis flower.
-The concentration comes with the potential for overconsumption.
-To minimize the risk, it’s recommended that you start with a very small amount — less than the size of a lentil — especially if you are trying a new product, and wait to see how it affects your body.
+Because shatter is a highly concentrated product.
+It would be best if you consumed less than you would when consuming dried cannabis flowers to avoid overconsumption.
+To minimize the risk, it’s recommended that you start with a very small amount — less than the size of a lentil — especially if you are trying a new product and wait to see how it affects you, personally.

-Like all extracts, shatter differs from other forms of cannabis in that it has the potential to contain a higher concentration of cannabinoids — up to 90% THC, in contrast with the potential 30% in raw cannabis, making it one of the most concentrated cannabis products.
-Extracts available through AshArio that are meant to be inhaled can contain no more than 1,000 mg of THC per package.
+Like all extracts, shatter differs from other forms of cannabis.
+It has the potential to contain a higher concentration of cannabinoids — up to 90% THC, in contrast with the potential 30% in raw cannabis, making it one of the most concentrated cannabis products.
+Extracts available through Ashario that are meant to be inhaled can contain no more than 1,000 mg of THC per package.

-To counter some of the psychoactive effects of tetrahydrocannabinol, or THC, choose products that are lower in THC or higher in cannabidiol, or CBD.
+To counter some of the psychoactive effects of tetrahydrocannabinol (THC), choose products lower in THC or higher in cannabidiol (CBD).